ANTONIOPSD/Multi_Tor_Http_Request/README.md

 ## Q/A

+### What's the main purpose of this?

+You can stress test your web servers (or others') by sending hundreds or thousands of packets containing custom form post requests, database searches and content loading requests.
+Each request needs less than 10KB of data, but that data can make some servers crash because of the need of high CPU and RAM usage to process them.
+(database search, email answering, forms etc.)

 ### Why 2 different scripts?

 Well, **Tor IPs are public**, so anyone can download and get the full list and block them, so in case a server blocks the Tor connections,